You are here

 Article XVIII: Alcohol and Other Drugs Policy

-Note: The following policy, though approved in Town Meeting, as of 12/06, is still pending the approval of the Board of Trustees, as per their June 2017 resolution:
+Note: The following policy, though approved in Town Meeting, as of 12/06/2017, is still pending the approval of the Board of Trustees in May 2018.

 A. Preamble: Marlboro College cultivates self-discovery and community awareness through rigorous conversations and energetic debates We recognize that more significant learning takes place when students are given the opportunity to explore, to experiment, to take risks and to change one’s opinion after self-reflection.
 At the same time, we believe that students benefit from a culture that provides realistic consequences for poor decision-making.
 Therefore, the Alcohol and Other Drug Policy strives to balance autonomy with accountability.
 We assume that all students want to enhance their intellectual and social capabilities.
 We believe that abuse and dependence on alcohol and other drugs restricts those capabilities.
 The goal of this policy is to provide public health education and support to students who choose to use alcohol or other drugs, and intervention and consequences, where appropriate, for students who abuse that privilege.

 The Office of the Dean of Students, in collaboration with the Community Court, is charged with ensuring that community both abides by the Alcohol and Other Drug policy and receives necessary education and support to help both prevent and address consequences of alcohol and other drug abuse.
 The Dean of Students in conjunction with the Dean’s Advisory Committee will review this policy biennially.

 Abuse of alcohol and other drugs, either illicit or prescribed threatens individual health, compromises educational development, and undermines community integrity.
 For detailed information on the short and long term effects of alcohol and other drugs, contact the Total Health Center.